irad94/mlops-mobilepc/README.md

 #### Checking endpoints for app

-1. Access `http://127.0.0.1:8000/`, and you will see a message like this `"Titanic classifier is all ready to go!"`
+1. Access `http://127.0.0.1:8000/`, and you will see a message like this `"Mobile classifier is all ready to go!"`
 2. A file called `main_api.log` will be created automatically inside the container.
 We will inspect it below.
 3. Access `http://127.0.0.1:8000/docs`, the browser will display something like this: